A student with a passion for game development and all things Japan.

 Overall, I really enjoyed this game, but I feel as if Life is Strange is more of a experience that a game, which makes it hard for me recommend.
 However, if you are interested in this game at all, I urge you to pick it up, as it is an experience like no other in my opinion.

 Huh.
 I'm surprised this isn't as long as the FF13 review with how much story I needed to cram in.
-And for those wounding, yes I'm planning to pick up the Comics that take place after the game, and the FF13 prologue book.
+And for those wondering, yes I'm planning to pick up the Comics that take place after the game, and the FF13 prologue book.
 Money is just hard to get atm.
 If you want to get them yourselves and help out the blog, you can get them at the affiliate links in the description.

 Anyways, this week is A-Level results week so I'll let you know how it goes.
 And to any A-Level student reading this: Good luck on your journey.